xxdavexx23/quarry/frontend/readme.md

 sudo ufw allow 'Nginx Full'
 ```

-## 6. Configuring Security Group in AWS
+6.Configuring Security Group in AWS

 Adjust your EC2 instance's security group settings to allow inbound traffic on port 80 (HTTP) and optionally on port 443 (HTTPS) from your desired sources.
 This step is performed in the AWS Management Console.